port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/webhook/examples/jenkins.md

 Done! any changes to a job or build process (queued, started, completed, finalized etc.) will trigger a webhook event to the webhook URL provided by Port.
 Port will parse the events according to the mapping and update the catalog entities accordingly.

-## Let's Test It
+## Test the webhook

-In this section, we'll explore the webhook event data that is sent from Jenkins whenever a job is created.
-We'll also delve into how the entity is finally created in Port by using the webhook configuration.
+This section includes a sample webhook event sent from Jenkins when jobs and builds are created.
+In addition, it also includes the entity created from the event based on the webhook configuration provided in the previous section.

 ### Payload

 The **Generic Event** plugin tracks two main objects: `item` and `run`.
-Below is an example of the payload structure sent to the webhook URL after a Jenkins item (job) is created:
+Below is an example of the payload structure sent to the webhook URL after a Jenkins `item` (job) is created:

 <details>
 <summary>Jenkins job payload</summary>